MTHS-TSA/TSA-Reference/highschool/video-game-design-hs.md

 ## Competing

-1. Form a team.
+1. Form a team
-2. Read the rules.
+2. Read the rules
-3. Organize documentation and assets.
+3. Organize documentation and assets
-4. Brainstorm ideas & select a game engine.
+4. Brainstorm ideas & select a game engine
-5. Draft storyboards.
+5. Draft storyboards
-6. Create the game.
+6. Create the game
-7. Playtest.
+7. Playtest

 ---